-Because of the remarkable work she's done, police also contacted BedsForBullies and re-homed another bait dog ETTA, three, with Liz.
+Because of the remarkable work she's done, the police also contacted BedsForBullies and re-homed another bait dog Etta, three, with Liz.

 The police initailly asked Liz to have Etta for a week as they found her aggressive and were not coping well with her at their kennels.
 If, after a week, Etta was still not coping they would collect her and have her euthanatised.
 Liz found that Etta was aggressive but this was mainly down to being misunderstood and Liz has successfully worked on her triggers.

 DAVE, a more recent arrival from Italy, was shot in the face and had his tail chopped off and had been living in a van for months.
 PUPDATE : R.I.P our brave Dave who sadly grew his wings in 2020, we'll never forget his amazing spirit and are so glad he found some earthly peace before finding his heavenly peace.
 Forever loved and missed.

 NIAMH who was rescued from France.
 She was about to be put to sleep after being born with disconnected bones in her front leg.